Pastor Scott L. Harris

 A popular but erroneous belief is that Christians should never get angry.
 Here we find the opposite is true.
 There are times that Christians should be angry, but that anger is to be qualified and limited.
 We are not to sin in our anger and we are to deal with it quickly lest we give the devil an opportunity to lead us into temptation.

-The anger spoken of here is the same as in Psalm 97:10 and Proverbs 8:13, where the righteous are told to “hate evil,” or Psalm 69:9 which was demonstrated by Jesus Christ when He drove out the merchants and money changers from the temple because they had turned God’s house of prayer into a den of thieves (Matt.
+The anger spoken of here is the same as in Psalm 97:10 & Proverbs 8:13 were the righteous are told to “hate evil,” or Psalm 69:9 which was lived out in Jesus Christ when He drove out the merchants and money changers from the temple because they had turned God’s house of prayer into a den of thieves (Matt.
 21:13).

 This righteous anger is not a momentary, boiling over rage, but a deep-seated, determined and settled conviction.
 In other words, righteous anger is not a fiery flashing temper, but the hot coals of indignation.
 James 1:20 says the anger of man does not achieve the righteousness of God.
 It is based on selfishness and is undisciplined.
 It seeks to vindicate itself and its quest is revenge.
 Righteous anger is based in the holiness of God and the love of others.
 It is sacrificial in nature and leaves revenge in God’s hand (Rom.
 12:19).

-This is the anger we feel when we see great injustices done, like a child physically abused by an adult, a sleazy character who entices girls into prostitution or a defenseless village massacred by an evil force.
+This is the anger we feel when we see great injustices done – a child physically abused by an adult; a sleazy character who entices girls into prostitution; a defenseless village massacred by enemy forces.
 It rises when we have the sense that a great evil has been done.
 It is the anger we should feel when God’s name is taken in vain and His character defamed.

 In addition we are not to let the “sun go down on our anger.”
 Anger that is not dealt with quickly turns to bitterness.
-That gives the devil an opportunity to feed that anger with evil self-pity, pride, vengeance and any other type of selfish sin.
+That gives the devil an opportunity to feed that anger with evil – self-pity, pride, vengeance, defensive of our “rights” and every other type of selfish sin.

 FROM STEALING TO SHARING

-Stealing not only includes the obvious crimes of robbery, embezzlement or shoplifting, but the more “acceptable forms” as well, like taking small items from work., doing personal business on company time or just wasting company time in general.
-There are many ways to steal, and they are limited only by the imagination of man.
-Those who know Jesus Christ are characterized by theft, no matter what the form.
+Stealing not only includes the obvious like burglary, robbery, embezzlement, shop lifting, etc., but the more acceptable forms – pilfering from work – even pens, pencils’ etc., doing personal business on company time or just wasting company time.
+There are many ways to steal limited only by the imagination of man.
+Those who know Jesus Christ are not to steal.

 The alternative to stealing is working, and by that labor we are to provide for ourselves and those who have legitimate need.
-We are responsible for ourselves to “work with our own hands” and provide for those dependent on us, and if we do not, we deny the faith and are worse than unbelievers (1 Tim.
+We are responsible for ourselves to “work with our own hands” and provide for those dependent on us – and if we do not we deny the faith and are worse than unbelievers (1 Tim.
 5:8).
 Those who refuse to work are not to even be given anything to eat (2 Thess.
 3:10-11).
-Those who have legitimate need, such as widows and orphans without means of support, or those physically incapable of providing for themselves are to be assisted out of the charity that should be in the heart of every Christian.
-This is one of the reasons we labor.
+Those who have legitimate need – widows without means of support, orphans, those physically incapable of providing for themselves, etc., are to assisted out of the charity that should be in the heart of every Christian.
+We labor in part in order to be able to extend that charity.

 FROM UNWHOLESOME WORDS TO WHOLESOME

-The word unwholesome refers to that which is corrupt or foul, like rotten vegetables and spoiled food.
+Unwholesome refers to that which is corrupt or foul like rotten vegetables and spoiled food.
 Foul language from out of the mouth of a Christian is contradictory to the new life in Christ that is within him.
-There is no excuse for profanity, vulgarity or off-color joking.
+There is no excuse for profanity, vulgarity, off-color jokes and such.
 As Paul adds in Col. 3:8 we are to “put them all aside: anger, wrath, malice, slander and abusive speech.”

 1) We speak only “such a word as is good for edification.”
 Our concern is building one another up in Christ.
 This includes encouragement, appreciation, motivation and at times correction.
 It is always the truth spoken with genuine love.
 Ask yourself before you speak if what you say will genuinely help will build the other person’s faith and help him become more Christ-like.